Cork Colleges Progression Scheme

 Your Course Coordinator must complete Section B (a reference and results) of the CCPS application form.

-The FE College will then forward the completed applications (reference and results) to the CIT Admissions Office by the 31st May.
+The FE College will then forward the completed applications (reference and results) to the CIT Admissions Office.

 The minimum requirement for Year 1 entry onto courses in CIT is a full FETAC Level 5 Award with 5 merits.